Badar Miandad

 Badar Miandad Khan (17 February 1962 – 2 March 2007), also known as Badar Ali Khan, was a Pakistani qawwali singer.
 He released several albums in Pakistan.
 Several albums were also released under UK and Indian labels.

 Early life and career

-Ustad Badar Miandad was born in 1960 in a noted family of qawwals in Pak Pattan.
-His father Ustad Miandad and grandfather Ustad Din Muhammad Qawwal were reputed qawwals in Punjabi language.
+Ustad Badar Miandad was born on 17 February 1962 into a noted family of qawwals in Pak Pattan.
+His father Ustad Rasheed Miandad and grandfather Ustad Din Muhammad Qawwal were reputed qawwals in Punjabi language.
 He was a cousin and brother-in-law of the late Ustad Nusrat Fateh Ali Khan.

-Badar Miandad started his qawwali career in 1975, and by the mid 1980s, he had earned some fame.
+Badar Miandad started his qawwali career in 1975, and by the mid 1980s, he had become one of the famous qawwals of Pakistan.
 He composed the music for Bollywood films, including Virod, starring Salman Khan.
 He also composed the music for several Pakistani films, including Chupkay Chupkay, Lahoria, Ibrat, But Shikan (1994 film) and Jannat Ki Talash (1999 film) which won the Nigar Award for Best Film of 1999.